 Professor Stephanie Farrior.
 Through hands-on learning experience, students gain exposure to real-world issues of human rights theory and practice, interact directly with international organizations and grassroots rights advocates, and build their professional network.

-(The poem in our banner photo was written by Joseph Kaifala JD'13, a Vermont Law School graduate who is leaving a mark back in his home country of Sierra Leone in war-ravaged western Africa.
+Joseph Kaifala JD'13, is leaving a mark back in his home country of Sierra Leone in war-ravaged western Africa.
 Learn more about Joseph and our other fellows here.)

 A Dangerous Shade of Green